 Car accidents are stressful, but the repair process doesn’t have to be.
 By following the right steps — prioritizing safety, documenting everything, and choosing a trusted, certified repair shop — you can get back on the road with confidence.

-At ER Collision and Auto Body Shop, we combine 15+ years of expertise, OEM-certified repairs, a lifetime warranty, and full insurance assistance to make your post-accident experience as smooth as possible.
+At ER Collision & Auto Body Shop, we combine 15+ years of expertise, OEM-certified repairs, a lifetime warranty, and full insurance assistance to make your post-accident experience as smooth as possible.

 Call us today for a free estimate or get a free quote — let us restore your vehicle to its factory condition.